-The grading system is as follows: A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F, NC, NG, I, and W. (A plus or minus attached to a grade indicates achievement slightly above or below the grade level as described below.)
+The grading system is as follows: A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F, NG, I, and W (a plus or minus attached to a grade indicates achievement slightly above or below the grade level as described below):

-A - Indicates work of superior quality, showing originality, constructive thinking, or special ability in handling the subject.
+A - Indicates work of superior or distinctly above average quality, showing originality, thoroughness, constructive thinking, or special ability in handling the subject and marks the maximum fulfillment of the requirements of the course.

-B - Indicates work distinctly above average in quality and thoroughness and marks a maximum fulfillment of the requirements of the course.
+B - Indicates a faithful and creditable fulfillment of the requirements of the course to a minimum standard.

-C - Indicates a faithful and creditable fulfillment of the requirements of the course to a minimum standard.
+${\bf C}$ - Indicates a below average fulfillment of the requirements of the course.